Useful links for passengers

 Disabilities and rail travel

-If you meet the conditions, you may be eligible for a Disabled Persons Railcard, entitling you to a third off most rail travel.
+If you meet the conditions, you may be eligible for a Disabled Persons Railcard, entitling you and your carer to a third off most rail travel.

 Transport for All is a group that lobbies for the rights of disabled passengers.